cs224/weisser-zwerg-dev-indie-web-sources/site/src/posts/incus-agent-jail-recursive-ii-1-concepts.md

 >
 > * the hierarchy-aware node receives the signed certificate
 > * it keeps the host-like `mkcert` workflow for itself
-> * and it copies the resulting cert/key files downward into the plain workload that actually terminates TLS
+> * and, if a plain workload actually terminates TLS, it deploys the resulting cert/key files downward into that workload
 >
 > So the recursive certificate flow is asymmetric by design:
 >
 > * trust roots and issued certs travel downward
 > * CSRs and signing requests travel upward
-> * the private key stays local to the hierarchy-aware node that requested the certificate
+> * the private key is generated on the hierarchy-aware node and is never sent to the helper-side signer, even if it is later deployed into a plain workload that terminates TLS

 #### Host-Like Node Versus Plain Workload